Feez/PredDoc/tutorial.md

 Use this code with either `DreamTS.Damages.AP` or `DreamTS.Damages.AD`.

 **Long:**
 The `DreamTS` constructor is takes in [1] a menu/sub-menu parameter, and [2] a table.
 The table is to include a `Damage` field which should be a function that returns some damage based off of a unit.
 Internally, it takes a raw value of 200 physical or magic damage and calculates based off the units stats how much would be the final damage.
 Unless you care about getting super advanced with it, using either `DreamTS.Damages.AP` or `DreamTS.Damages.AD` is fine 99% of the time.
+Additionally, you can define a `ValidTarget` field which is a function taking in a unit that returns a boolean representing whether that target will be valid.
+I prefer to leave this field non-existent, manually doing it later per target selector update.

 For heros where spell damage is heavily dependent on some other condition being true, it might be worth making your own function.
 Such a function might be like this:
 ```lua